joharawal/ESP32-Project/README.md

    - How it works:

    > The battery serves as the system's primary power source, after which all components activate.
 First, the Neo-6m GPS sensor searches for a satellite location.
 Once it finds      a satellite, it sends the location coordinates to the GPS module.
 After obtaining the location coordinates, the GPS module sends these coordinates to the ESP32 for p            rocessing    and sending them to the monitoring dashboard.
 From this dashboard, we can view and monitor the location of an object.
+In this system, we can also monitor the       battery percentage.